-A set of food with rice, daal (lentil soup), vegetable curry and pickle, daal bhat is the staple food of Nepali people often taken twice a day.
-Meat curry (chicken, mutton or buff) is also a choice (Beef is not used in Nepal as cow is considered a holy animal) as a side dish.
-Be prepared to eat this food with your hands, the way locals eat and it will feel much tasty, although spoon and fork is available readily.
+A set of food with rice, daal (lentil soup), vegetable curry and pickle, Daal Bhat is the staple food of Nepali people often taken twice a day.
+Meat curry (chicken, mutton, or buff) is also a choice (Beef is not used in Nepal as a cow is considered a holy animal) as a side dish.
+Be prepared to eat this food with your hands, the way locals eat and it will feel much tasty, although spoon and fork are available readily.

-Also considered the national food of Nepal, dhido and gundruk is a truly satisfying combination.
-Dhido is prepared from corn flour or buckwheat and gundruk is fermented leafy vegetables, most commonly made into spicy supplement for dhido.
-Sinki is preserved vegetables made into a soup also often eaten with gundruk.
+Also considered the national food of Nepal, Dhido and Gundruk is a truly satisfying combination.
+Dhido is prepared from corn flour or buckwheat and Gundruk is fermented leafy vegetables, most commonly made into a spicy supplement for Dhido.
+Sinki is preserved vegetables made into a soup also often eaten with Gundruk.
 This is a heavy meal and should set you full for many hours.

 Samaya baji and Chatamari:

 Though of Tibetan origin, momo is so common in the capital Kathmandu that almost every food joint serves it.
-This is simply a dumpling with meat or vegetables on the inside steamed most commonly and taken with thin spicy achar (sauce); also fried and garnished with vegetables and given special flavours and shapes.
-If served dipped in thin achar, the same would be termed jhol momo.
+This is simply a dumpling with meat or vegetables on the inside steamed most commonly and taken with thin spicy achar (sauce); also fried and garnished with vegetables and given special flavors and shapes.
+If served dipped in thin achar, the same would be termed Jhol momo.

 Sel roti is homemade bread made of rice flour in the shape of a doughnut, however much thinner.
-It tastes sweet and flavours may be added as preferred.
-Sel roti is common to festivals like Tihar, Dashain etc.
+It tastes sweet and flavors may be added as preferred.
+Sel roti is common to festivals like Tihar, Dashain, etc.

-Expect curd to be tasty as a fresh baked cake, Juju dhau(King Yogurt) is synonymous to being the best curd in the country is a specialty of Bhaktapur.
-Traditionally, these would be served in clay cups, saucers or vessels, however, in recent times plastic containers are dominant.
+Expect curd to be tasty as a fresh-baked cake, Juju Dhau(King Yogurt) is synonymous with being the best curd in the country is a specialty of Bhaktapur.
+Traditionally, these would be served in clay cups, saucers, or vessels, however, in recent times plastic containers are dominant.